 In 2010, the festival expanded its camping and festival facilities by relocating to the Elk View Campground in Sturgis, SD.
 Performers and patrons of this intimate festival in the hills regularly tell us it is one of their favorite festivals because of the friendly South Dakota people and the beauty of the venue.

 Millions of visitors come to the Black Hills of South Dakota each year which offer everything you’d expect from a mountain vacation; five National Parks, scenic drives, waterfalls, abundant wildlife, acclaimed recreational trails, monumental pieces of art (Mr. Rushmore and Crazy Horse) as well as diverse cultural attractions including museums, art galleries, restaurants, music, theater, and festivals.
 Check out www.visitrapidcity.com for more information on vacation planning and the Black Hills info.

 Black Hills Chamber Music Society (www.bhchambermusic.org)

 Presents a five-concert series of chamber music for the public each year.
 Co-sponsors the Young Vocal Artists Competition with the Dakota Choral Union.
 Presents a chamber music concert for the students in each fifth grade in the Douglas and Rapid City School’s every spring, at no cost to the schools.
 Sponsors a music enrichment program for children in the Black Hills Children’s Home.
-Provides and “Elder Musik” program to elder care facilities in Rapid City.
+Provides an “Elder Musik” program to elder care facilities in Rapid City.